 - How important is the applicant’s visit to the United States?

 Waiting for a decision on your application can be incredibly frustrating.
 If your nonimmigrant waiver application has already been pending for a considerable period of time, an attorney can help you get an expedited decision.
 This is especially true if your application has already been pending for more than one year.
 Unfortunately, this length of delay currently happens in many cases.
 However, with an experienced immigration attorney pushing the issue, you can usually get a decision made within forty to sixty days.
 Of course, there is no guarantee as to what that decision will be, but you will not be able to take further action until you get your initial decision.

 Legal Advice for Immigrants in L.A.

-The experienced immigration services attorneys at the Law Office of Joshua L. Goldstein can help.
+The experienced immigration services attorneys at the Goldstein Immigration Lawyers can help.
 We have an office on the west coast in Los Angeles and another office on the east coast in Boston, and we have significant experience in the entertainment industry.
 If you have any questions about nonimmigrant waivers or need immigration help or immigration solutions, please do not hesitate to contact our team today to set up an initial consultation.

 - New California Law Grants Detainees Enhanced Right to Sue For-Profit Prisons for Abuse - October 1, 2020